openNDS/openNDS/docs/source/config.rst

 .. note::
  Upload means *to* the Internet, download means *from* the Internet.

-If the client average data rate exceeds the value set here, the client will be rate limited.
+If the client average data rate exceeds the value set here, the client will become rate-limited.

 Values are in kb/s.